reTHINK-project/specs/tests/discovery/readme.md

 Interfaces

-Web-GUI
+Web-GUI:
 The reTHINK discovery has a Web-Interface for users that want to use reTHINK discovery with their browser like they are used to from a classic search-engine.
 Furthermore the web-GUI enables to create and manage profile accounts.

 ![Discovery GUI search mask](https://github.com/reTHINK-project/specs/blob/master/tests/discovery/reTHINK_mask.png) '
-1) Plain web search
+1) Plain web search:
-The user can go to the reTHINK Discovery Website as shown in Figure 1 and search for users or devices.
+The user can go to the reTHINK Discovery Website and search for users or devices.
 The search results are so called profiles.
 They have a headline and some text for description.
 They might have hashtags describing certain topics, communities, locations etc..
 Profiles can also contain communication endpoints like e-mail address, phone number, websites, facebook- or linkedin profile URLs.

 ![Discovery GUI search results](https://github.com/reTHINK-project/specs/blob/master/tests/discovery/reTHINK_search_results.png)

-2) Create an own account
+2) Create an own account:
 Every user has the possibility to create an own account with the reTHINK discovery service.

 ![Discovery GUI profile registration mask](https://github.com/reTHINK-project/specs/blob/master/tests/discovery/reTHINK_register_mask.png)